Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 	-- Report number of columns in table <nyctaxi_trip>
 	SELECT COUNT(*) FROM information_schema.columns WHERE table_name = '<nyctaxi_trip>' AND table_schema = '<schemaname>'

-#### Exploration: Trip distribution by medallion
+### Exploration: Trip distribution by medallion

-This example identifies the medallion (taxi numbers) with more than 100 trips within a given time period.
+This example identifies the medallions (taxi numbers) that completed more than 100 trips within a specified time period.
 The query would benefit from the partitioned table access since it is conditioned by the partition scheme of **pickup\_datetime**.
 Querying the full dataset will also make use of the partitioned table and/or index scan.

 	SELECT medallion, COUNT(*)
 	FROM <schemaname>.<nyctaxi_fare>